wchen-oxy/travel_friend/README.md

 (the website will take a couple seconds to load if it hasn't been used in awhile) http://shielded-brushlands-14463.herokuapp.com/

+## To-Do
+1. It's not optimized for smaller screens like mobile
+2. The Overview container does not dynamically change based on size

 ## REACT AUTO-GENERATED DOCUMENTATION